Nhost November 2022

 The Nhost Dashboard is not only open-sourced, it's also available in the Nhost CLI.
 This means that you can enjoy the same user experience whether you're using Nhost Cloud or developing locally with the Nhost CLI.

-While the Hasura Console is still the default UI for local development, the Nhost Dashboard is available at http://localhost:3030.
+While the Hasura Console is still the default UI for local development, the Nhost Dashboard is available at http://localhost:3030

-Nhost Dashboard and the CLINhost Dashboard and the CLI
+Nhost Dashboard and the CLI

 We're planning on making the Nhost Dashboard the default UI in the CLI as soon as we've added a few more core features.
 Some of the things we're currently working on in the Dashboard include permissions, event triggers, and remote schemas.